A career as a pipeline patrol pilot

 - Flying color tours.

+And many others.
 A patrol pilot flies at low altitude over power lines or pipe lines looking for damage, vandalism and other problems.
 Frequently these flights can occur over mountains, wooded areas and hazardous areas where pipe lines and power lines cross.

 Patrol Piloting Requires A High Degree Of Skill